Summary

 Their power lies in their divine origin, offering timeless wisdom that transcends cultural and historical contexts, guiding couples toward a fulfilling marital life.

-✔️ How can couples apply these verses in their daily lives?
+✔️ How can Muslim couples keep their marriage strong?

-✔️ Can these verses be used in wedding ceremonies?
+✔️ Can Quranic verses be used in wedding ceremonies?

-These verses are often quoted in Islamic wedding ceremonies to remind the couple of the sacredness of their union and the divine guidance for a successful marriage.
+Yes, these verses are often quoted in Islamic wedding ceremonies to remind the couple of the sacredness of their union and Allah’s guidance for marital success.